 Why The Wine Icons?

 The graphic icons used in our wine descriptions are borrowed with permission from our sister store, Ferry Plaza Wine Merchant, which owns the trademark on their use.
 Their intent is to present a visual snapshot of the style of wine being presented in a way that is easy to understand.
-They are not a rating, although on first encounter many assume that is what they represent.
+They are NOT a rating, although on first encounter many assume that is what they represent.
+More . . .

-Our rating system is much more direct: We either are excited about the wine and believe it merits a place on our shelves, or we aren't and we don't.
+Our rating system, to the extent that we have one, comes into play much earlier in the process of selecting wine for our shelves.
+And it is much more direct: We either are excited about the wine and believe it merits a place in our mix, or we aren't and we don't.
 Our wine buying team tastes several hundred wines a month, and we strongly believe in our mission to be a filter on behalf of our customers.
 This is what it means to be a real wine merchant, and it is a function sadly missing in many wine retail venues today.

 Our first icon explains the type of wine: Red, White, Rosé, Sparkling, or Dessert.